 After a night in Gosaikunda, you Trek back to Dhunche through Lauribinayak, Cholang Pati, and Chandanbari.
 Dunche is your last night of the Gosaikunda Trek, and then you drive back to Kathmandu with beautiful mountain memories of Nepal.

 Best Time for Gosaikunda Trek

 The forest in the Gosaikunda Trekking region will be colorful in spring with a blooming rhododendron.
-It is the second most popular trekking season in Nepal, so you can also trek to Gosaikunda Lake from March to May.
+It is Nepal's second most popular Trekking season, so you can also Trek to Gosaikunda Lake from March to May.
 Although the beginning of March could sometimes have heavy snowfall, this makes walking difficult.
-And the end of May starts raining, so after the second week of March to the mid of May is a good time for the Gosaikundalake trek.
-The lakes in spring are frozen, so if you want to see blue lakes, Go for a walk from September to December to Gosaikunda.
+And the end of May starts raining, so after the second week of March to the mid of May is a good time for the Gosaikunda Lake Trek.
+The Lakes in spring are frozen, so if you want to see blue lakes, Go for a walk from September to December to Gosaikunda.

-The trekking trail close to the Gosaikunda goes through the sides of the hills with narrow surfaces.
+The Trekking trail close to the Gosaikunda goes through the sides of the hills with narrow surfaces.
 Heavy snowfall in winter makes it difficult and dangerous around those areas.
-Also, the temperature will be freezing, so the winter is not recommended to trek to Gosaikunda.
+Also, the temperature will be freezing, so winter is not recommended for Trekking to Gosaikunda.
 Summer is not bad, but the trails can be slippery and will be poor visibility.
-If you want to see the festival in Gosaikunda, you can trek in August.
+If you want to see the festival in Gosaikunda, you can Trek in August.
 The festival is always celebrated in August, but the dates can differ yearly.